MicrosoftDocs/win32/desktop-src/FWP/wmi/wfascimprov/msft-netikeauthset.md

 ---
-Description: A list of auth suites, in preferential order, to use when negotiating an SA. ms.assetid: f2712e04-c1c6-4445-8a47-3f8461eeae97
+description: A list of auth suites, in preferential order, to use when negotiating an SA. ms.assetid: f2712e04-c1c6-4445-8a47-3f8461eeae97
 title: MSFT\_NetIKEAuthSet class